menu

 Occupations and Workforce

-Dermott is a blue-collar town, with 40.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Dermott is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Dermott who work in office and administrative support (17.63%), food service (10.65%), and management occupations (9.08%).
+Dermott is a blue-collar town, with 39.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Dermott is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Dermott who work in office and administrative support (21.15%), healthcare suport services (11.34%), and teaching (10.83%).

 Setting & Lifestyle

-As is often the case in a small city, Dermott doesn't have a public transportation system that people use for their commute.
+Dermott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Dermott is a very ethnically-diverse city.
 The people who call Dermott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dermott residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dermott include Irish, English, German, Scottish, and Italian.
+Important ancestries of people in Dermott include Irish, English, German, African, and European.

 The most common language spoken in Dermott is English.
 Other important languages spoken here include Spanish and Italian.